itszechs/DriveStream/README.md

   Drive Stream
 </h1>
 <p align="center">
-  Google drive client with only one purpose that is to stream video files unlike the official app, this app streams the actual files instead of transcoded streams.
+Stream your video files directly from Google Drive with this specialized client.
+Unlike the official app, this app streams the original files for a better viewing experience.
+Download now and start streaming your favorite videos from Google Drive.
 </p>

 <p align="center">